webpush-channels/webpush-channels/docs/source/overview.rst

 WebPush is the web standard to allow a server to notify its client that something changed.

-In your webapp you ask the browser for a subscription, you stard a service-worker that will handle notifications and you send your subscription to the server so that it can send you notifications.
+In your webapp you ask the browser for a subscription, you start a service-worker that will handle notifications and you send your subscription to the server so that it can send you notifications.